Flag Day Worksheets (12 free coloring pages)

 As the British Union Flag, it was the standard raised by the Jamestown settlers in 1607.
 You will also enjoy our free Christopher Columbus coloring pages.

-The design originated when King James I of England combined the St. Georges Cross with the Scottish Cross of St. Andrew.
+The design originated when King James I of England combined the St. George Cross with the Scottish Cross of St. Andrew.

 Grand Union Flag